Student Grant Program

 The Evolving Earth Foundation will only provide grants to accredited non-profit institutions.
 If requested, you may need to provide proof of your institution's current IRS Tax-Exempt Status.
 Grant award checks are written to the institution, not to an individual.

-Our 2014 grant cycle is now closed.
-Applications are not currently accepted.
-Check back for 2015 Grant Program information and deadlines.
+Our 2016 grant cycle is now closed, congratulations to the successful applicants and our thanks to all who submitted proposals (see grant recipients by year below).
+Our grant program will reopen this fall for the 2017 cycle.
 All submitted applications and associated materials will retained by the Evolving Earth Foundation; they will not be returned to the author.

 Evolving Earth Foundation